loading

 Deployment

 Once all configurations and the workflow are ready to deploy, click the Update button to apply the changes.
 This will make the updated workflow available for use.
-To preview the workflow, click the Preview button and select the OIDC/OAuth App and Brands.
+To preview the workflow, click the Preview button and select the OIDC/OAuth App and Styles.

 URL Format